Tooth Extractions Arlington Heights, IL

 What are my restrictions after having a tooth extraction?

 Avoid smoking, spitting, or sucking through a straw for at least 24 hours after the procedure.
-These can cause the area the tooth was pulled from to lose its clotting and slow down the healing process.
+These can cause the area from which the tooth was pulled to lose its clotting and slow down the healing process.
 Avoid tobacco products and alcoholic drinks, including mouthwash, for at least 24 hours after the procedure.

 Schedule a dental exam online or give us a call at (847) 230-9703 today.